PDC Bit Parameters Optimization

 PDC Bit Drilling Parameters While Drilling

-- In hard formations, it will take much longer to drill the one foot.
+- In hard formations, it will take much longer to drill one foot.
 Adding weight too quickly will damage the cutters.
 Once the bottom hole pattern is established and weight is added, watch the Torque indicator for possible problems.

-There is no limit to rotary speed, use as much as possible without damaging the rest of the Drill String.
+There is no limit to rotary speed; use as much as possible without damaging the rest of the Drill String.

 How To Know From PDC Drilling Parameters That PDC Is Not Suitable